Southern Illinois University Edwardsville: University Park

 University Park is a 330 acre mixed-use technology park located on the eastern side of the SIUE Campus.
-It is home to 27 business, industry, and state tenants classified as agricultural-biotechnology, professional services, health sciences and information technology.

 The School of Pharmacy Lab houses the SIUE School of Pharmacy and began offering courses to students admitted to the SIUE doctor of Pharmacy program in August 2005.
 The building is located in SIUE's University Park.
 The School of Pharmacy also has space in the adjacent 200 University Park Building and in the nearby Technology and Management Center and the Biotechnology Laboratory Incubator, which also contains Biology and Chemistry labs, as well as the Geographic Information Systems offices.

 The National Corn-to-Ethanol Research Center (NCERC) is the world's only facility dedicated to researching the ways and means of converting corn (maize) to ethanol.
-Using emerging technologies, the NCERC contains an analytical lab, a fermentation lab, and a pilot-scale production plant for performing research and training future workers.

 Additional facilities

 The Environmental Resource Training Center (ERTC) is designated by the Illinois Environmental Protection Agency (IEPA) as the State of Illinois' center for continuing education of personnel involved in the operation, maintenance and management of drinking water and wastewater treatment systems.
 The ERTC is located on the north side of the campus along New Poag Road and features lab and classroom space, as well as a 30,000 gallon-per-day wastewater treatment and drinking water treatment plant.

-The STEM Resource Center (SRC), located in Science East, is dedicated to researching, developing, and dispersing ways and means of advancing Science, Technology, Engineering, and Mathematics education at all levels, from elementary school through college and on into professional development.
-The center's resources include a staff possessed of diverse skills, a classroom and laboratory for developmental work, and a lending library of media and teaching materials and equipment.

-The Interdisciplinary Research and Informatics Scholarship (IRIS) Center, located in Peck Hall, is an interdisciplinary facility designed to support individual and collaborative scholarship (at faculty and student levels) that applies digital content as a primary methodology.

 The university developed a 35 acre botanical garden, known as The Gardens at SIUE, that is also a living laboratory in support of the educational and research missions of the university.
 The Gardens are located off Cougar Lake Road, near the Cougar Lake Recreation Area and the Cougar Village apartments.

 The Southwest Illinois Advanced Manufacturing Center (SIAM) was launched in 2005, performing applied and basic research for product/process development and improvement.
 The center was funded by the U. S. Department of Commerce Economic Development Administration.
 The Hoffman Center on the N.O.
 Nelson Campus of Lewis and Clark Community College in Edwardsville provided over 35000 sqft of space for SIAM.
 The center was closed in 2012.